Isaar, Wisconsin

-Isaar is a small unincorporated community in the Town of Seymour in Outagamie County, Wisconsin, about 10 mi from Green Bay.
+Isaar is a small unincorporated community in the Town of Seymour in Outagamie County, Wisconsin, United States, approximately 10 mi from Green Bay.
 Isaar has the same zip code as the City of Seymour and its schools are part of the Seymour Community School District.

 Isaar was founded in 1867 by immigrants from Bavaria who settled there as part of the Homestead Act.
 The town was named by the new settlers after the Isar River in their homeland.
 Isaar became known for its St. Sebastian Catholic Church, although in September 2007 the last resident priest left Isaar.

 The community is home to a number of clubs, such as the snowmobile club, called the Isaar Trail Riders, and the Isaar Booster Club.
 The downtown area of Isaar is located at the intersection of County Hwy VV and Isaar Road.
 Isaar has always been known as a small farming community and continues this tradition today.
 Today the community has a tavern/restaurant, a construction company, a food processing plant, and a nursery, as well as few other businesses within its business district.

 Transportation

-County Highway VV, running east–west, is the main road that connects Isaar to other larger state highways.
+County Highway VV, running east–west, is the main road that connects Isaar to other, larger state highways.
 There are also snowmobile trails that run through the community.